LispCookbook/cl-cookbook/error_handling.md

 - `(error 'my-error :message "We did this and this and it didn't work.")`

-Throwing these conditions will enter the interactive debugger, where a few options will be presented by default.
-If we want to signal conditions without entering the debugger if no user code has been written to handle the condition then we can use `signal'.
+Throwing these conditions will enter the interactive debugger, where the user may select a restart.
+Use `signal` if you do not want to enter the debugger if your program failed to handle the condition.

 Simple example from `unix-opts`: it adds information into the `option` slot: